 There’s no doubt that salary is an important part of anyone’s job.
 But these days, company benefits also play a big role in attracting — and retaining — job candidates.
 Most companies offer employee benefits such as health insurance and paid vacation and unlimited PTO.
 Many also offer 401(k) plans, which have become a key tool in helping employees plan their financial futures.
 According to a May 2021 report from Fidelity, employers contributed an average of 4.6% of employees’ salaries to their 401(k)s in the first quarter of 2021.

 But not all 401(k) plans are created equal.
 Some employers match employee contributions at a higher percentage and some include profit-sharing in the deal.
 A competitive 401(k) plan should have both low fees and a good company match.
 Although not all of the companies here provide specifics on their fees or what they match, they all have one thing in common — their employees love their job benefits, and that includes their 401(k)s.

 AAA Club Alliance

 Accenture helps clients grow and transform their businesses.
 New employees don’t have to wait to become active in the 401(k) program at Accenture — everyone is immediately eligible to contribute.
-Employees do have to complete one year of service before matching kicks in.
-Once that happens, employees get a matching contribution for each dollar they contribute up to to 6% of their eligible compensation.
-The company doesn’t publicly disclose vesting information, but employees report they are 100% vested in their own contributions immediately and have to wait only two years to become 100% vested in Accenture’s matching contributions.
+After meeting eligibility requirements, employees get a matching contribution for each dollar they contribute up to to 6% of their eligible compensation.
+The company doesn’t publicly disclose vesting information, but employees report they are 100% vested in their own contributions immediately and become 100% vested in Accenture’s matching contributions after two years.